 Depending on the size of your tree, you may need more or fewer stockings.
 For a six-foot tree, we’d recommend about 12 stockings.
 But ultimately, how you choose to adorn your tree is up to personal preference.
 If you’d prefer smaller stockings, you can stock up on a few more.

 To save money, it’s best to purchase your stockings from a dollar store or affordable retailer.
-These stockings will be used for ornamentation, so they don’t need to be thick or elegantly made.
+Since you’re using these stockings for ornamentation, they don’t need to be thick or elegant.
 Be sure not to crowd them on the tree, and scatter them at different angles and heights to achieve a natural look.

 Larger ornaments are another trend this year that homeowners are falling head over heels for.
 Rather than using several small bulbs or snowflakes, people are opting for oversized ornamentation, adorning their trees with massive bulbs and wood cutouts.
 This is a great way to speed up the decorating process if you’re short on time, as you won’t need as many items to make your tree look complete.